-- > To access the USB device from a Mac: - 1.
-Select Go > Connect to Server. - 2.
+To access the USB device from a Mac:

+- 1. Select Go > Connect to Server. - 2.
 Enter smb://readyshare as the server address. - 3.
+Click the Connect button. - 4.
+When prompted, select the Guest radio button.

+If you set up access control and you allowed your Mac to access the network, select the Registered User radio button and enter admin for the name and password for the password.
+For more information about access control, see Control Access to Your Network on page 59.

+5. Click the Connect button.

+The USB device displays.

+To access the USB device from a Windows computer:

+- 1. Select Start > Run.

+- 2. Enter \\readyshare in the dialog box.

+- 3. Click the OK button.

+The USB device displays.

-Click the Connect button. - > To access the USB device from a Windows computer: - 1.
-Select Start > Run. - 2.
-Enter \readyshare in the dialog box and click the OK button. - > To map the USB device to a Windows network drive: - 1.
-Visit www.netgear.com/readyshare. - 2.
-In the ReadySHARE USB Storage Access pane, click PC Utility link.
+To map the USB device to a Windows network drive:

+- 1. Visit www.netgear.com/readyshare. - 2.
+In the ReadySHARE USB Storage Access pane, click the PC Utility link.